SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 You need to have the following to follow this guide:

 - An Android smartphone with
+    - ARMv8 or above architecture *
-    - Android 8 or later
+    - Android 8 or later *
-    - 1GB or more storage space
+    - ≥1GB storage space

 - About 15 minutes of time

-You will need the following to patch and install ReVanced YT.
 Don't know what these are?
-Don't worry, we are going to check for them later in this guide
+Don't worry, we will check for the ones marked with (*) later in this guide.

-- The device is ARMv8 or above

 # Terminology / short forms